 YouTube truly has something for everyone.
 That means you can utilize YouTube in Korean studies too.
 There are plenty of Korean language learners who actually learned through videos on this site!

 There are thousands of videos to watch on YouTube.
 There are free workout and wellness videos for those interested in exercising and living a healthy lifestyle, music videos from your favorite musicians, and even movies for rent.
 There are videos of cute animals and vlogs from daily lives to make up routines.
-And now, this website can even be a tool for language learning!
+And now, this website can even be a tool for learning the Korean language anytime!